10Ala10/X-Linkedin-bookmarks-exporter-extension/README.md

-# Twitter Bookmarks Exporter Chrome Extension
+# Social Bookmarks Exporter Chrome Extension

-A Chrome extension that allows you to export your Twitter/X bookmarks in a convenient format.
+A Chrome extension that allows you to export your bookmarks and saved posts from Twitter/X and LinkedIn in a convenient format.

 ## Features

-- Automatically captures Twitter authentication tokens
+- Automatically captures authentication tokens
-- Extracts bookmarks directly from the Twitter API
+- Extracts bookmarks directly from platform APIs
 - Displays bookmarks with images and videos
 - Allows sorting by newest or oldest first
 - Export bookmarks as JSON
+- Supports both Twitter/X and LinkedIn

 ## How to Install